 30+ Years' Experience.
 Nationally Recognized Defense.

 Kidnapping is a very serious crime in both the eyes of the Massachusetts and federal governments.
 Kidnapping, may be charged both federally or locally.
-It is defined as whoever, without lawful authority, forcibly or secretly confines, or imprisons another person, or forcibly carries someone out of state (or across state lines for federal charges) against their will.
+It is defined as a violent crime in which whoever, without lawful authority, forcibly or secretly confines, or imprisons another person, or forcibly carries someone out of state (or across state lines for federal charges) against their will.
 The sentence in Massachusetts for a first offense of kidnapping is up to ten years in state prison.
 The penalties are increased for second, subsequent kidnapping offenses and are enhanced if weapons are involved, injuries sustained and/or given the nature of offense or age/vulnerability of the victim.
 The crime of parental kidnapping allows for a sentence of up to five years in state prison, up conviction in Massachusetts.

 If you find yourself charged with kidnapping or any related offenses, your case could make local or even national headlines.
-If this occurs, you will need a lawyer experienced in the courtroom as well as with the media.
+If this occurs, you will need a criminal defense lawyer experienced in the courtroom as well as with the media.
 Brad Bailey, a kidnapping lawyer, has defended high-profile clients in cases that have garnered media attention, such as the Clark Rockefeller parental kidnapping case.

 He also earned a successful outcome in Commonwealth v.
 Kdheer, an international parental kidnapping case involving Egypt and the United States, and he defended Conspiracy to Kidnap charges in a federal jury trial in United States v.
 Djokich, which involved an alleged plot by a Canadian business man to employ a US based (undercover agent) to kidnap a financier in the Bahamas.
 In that case, Mr. Bailey attempted to employ the little known, but legally recognized, defense of Manufactured Jurisdiction as part of his overall defense strategy.
 As a local prosecutor, he indicted and prosecuted and/or tried numerous kidnapping cases.